segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid/index.md

 SendGrid sends emails to the email addresses you specify, even if they are not listed as Contacts in SendGrid Marketing Campaigns.

 ### Sendgrid API Key
-Segment and SendGrid recommend defining the SendGrid API key within a subuser account and ensuring the domain being used is authenticated under that same subuser account.
-The 'Send email with Dynamic Template' Action requires the Sendgrid API Key to have the following scopes assigned:
+Segment and SendGrid recommend that you define the SendGrid API key within a subuser account and the domain is authenticated under that same subuser account.
+The Send Email With Dynamic Template Action requires that the  SendGrid API Key has the following scopes assigned:
 1. Category Management: full
 2. IP Management: full
 3. IP Management: full